| Caranthir had identified forty

 of pride, "I am an elf."

 She hugged him tightly.
-"An elf that needs to bathe and
+"An elf who needs to bathe and dress

-dress before his friends and counsellors arrive." she croaked.
+before his friends and counsellors arrive," she croaked.

 "Orc's breath," said Legolas, "I had forgotten,